Culture Language Arts Network (CLAN)

 Activities include:

-- Weekly traditional dance
+- Weekly traditional dance class

 - Teaching circles focused on particular dance styles, stories, and songs